Hualizhouster/hualizhouster.github.io/_posts/2019-01-17-Text Similarity Metrics in Python.md

 ratio = seq.ratio()
 print(ratio)*

 The first parameter ‘isjunk’ should be ‘None’ (as default) or a function towards one of the parameters.
 For example,

 *seq = SequenceMatcher(lambda x: x == “ “, s1, s2) means the blank spaces will be considered as isjunk, or sometimes we can use it to verify some specific strings, like: seq = SequenceMatcher(lambda x: x in “**“, s1, s2)*

 According to the ratio, it will return the sequences' similarity as a float in the range [0, 1].
 In principle, the formula for ratio can be defined as:

-Ratio = 2.0*M / T
+*Ratio = 2.0*M / T
 Where T denotes the total number of elements in both sequences, and M is the number of matches.
-Also, if we’d like to keep the decimal part as we wanted, then it can be changed to (with the above example): from difflib import SequenceMatcher s1 = “abcd” s2 = “bcdf” seq = SequenceMatcher(None, s1, s2) ratio = round(seq.ratio(),8) print(ratio)
+Also, if we’d like to keep the decimal part as we wanted, then it can be changed to (with the above example):*
+···
+<p>from difflib import SequenceMatcher
+s1 = “abcd”
+s2 = “bcdf”
+seq = SequenceMatcher(None, s1, s2)
+ratio = round(seq.ratio(),8)
+print(ratio)</p>
+···

 Generally, SequenceMatcher() is a very simple but with high confidence rating for the sentence/words similarity.